fukephp/checkhotels/README.md

 ## :rocket: Project features
 - Login/register user
 - Create/Import CSV for places(columns: country, city, and date)
-- Export data form with inputs: country, city, date (Select country and city to find suggested three hotels or check daily weather forecast.)
+- Export data form with inputs: country, city, date (Fill all inputs store as place and find suggested three hotels or check daily weather forecast using RapidAPI.)
 - Hotel list with filter(search by country or city)
 - Places table list
 - View single place with list of hotels and weather information